dekuNukem/duckyPad/duckyscript3_bytecode_vm.md

 duckyScript 3 introduced variables, `IF` statements, `WHILE` loops, and function calls.

-Now much more complex, it makes sense to compile the script into bytecode and execute it on a virtual machine instead.
+Being much more complex, it makes sense to compile the script into bytecode and execute it on a virtual machine instead.

 ## Virtual Stack Machine

-DPDS3 VM is a simple stack machine with two stacks, and a Program Counter (PC).
+DPDS3 VM is a simple stack machine with two stacks and a Program Counter (PC).

 * PC points to the current instruction being executed.